gaehlerm/SoftwareEngineering/README.md

 There is one very simple rule of thumb which parts of a class should be public or private.
 If a class has no functions, it’s a struct and all variables should be public.
 Otherwise as few functions as possible should be public and all variables are private.
 But we’ll look at this rule in more detail in the next section.

+## Functions and Methods

+Functions inside classes are also referred to as methods.
+Mostly by the Java people.
+Usually the notation of a function in this book is meant for both, member and non-member functions.
+The difference between member and non-member functions is fairly small and it will be noticed if it really makes a difference.
+In C++ you can define functions and static methods in a way that you cannot even tell the difference when calling them.
+Static methods and free functions inside a namespace are indistinguishable in C++.

 ## Different kind of classes

 // make some examples